OpenEvalProject/evals/manuscripts/elife-92537/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02crff812 Department of Biochemistry, University of Zurich Zurich Switzerland
+1. Department of Biochemistry, University of Zurich Zurich Switzerland ([ROR:02crff812](https://ror.org/02crff812))
-2. https://ror.org/05qwgg493 Department of Chemistry, Boston University Boston United States
+2. Department of Chemistry, Boston University Boston United States ([ROR:05qwgg493](https://ror.org/05qwgg493))
-3. https://ror.org/028qedy27 Université Paris Cité, CNRS, Laboratoire de Chimie et Biochimie Pharmacologiques et Toxicologiques Paris France
+3. Université Paris Cité, CNRS, Laboratoire de Chimie et Biochimie Pharmacologiques et Toxicologiques Paris France ([ROR:028qedy27](https://ror.org/028qedy27))
-4. https://ror.org/05qwgg493 Department of Physics, Boston University Boston United States
+4. Department of Physics, Boston University Boston United States ([ROR:05qwgg493](https://ror.org/05qwgg493))
-5. https://ror.org/05qwgg493 Department of Biomedical Engineering, Boston University Boston United States
+5. Department of Biomedical Engineering, Boston University Boston United States ([ROR:05qwgg493](https://ror.org/05qwgg493))

 † Corresponding author

 ## Abstract

-The complex of methyltransferase-like proteins 3 and 14 (METTL3-14) is the major enzyme that deposits N 6 -methyladenosine (m 6 A) modifications on messenger RNA (mRNA) in humans.
+The complex of methyltransferase-like proteins 3 and 14 (METTL3-14) is the major enzyme that deposits N6-methyladenosine (m6A) modifications on messenger RNA (mRNA) in humans.
 METTL3-14 plays key roles in various biological processes through its methyltransferase (MTase) activity.
-However, little is known about its substrate recognition and methyl transfer mechanism from its cofactor and methyl donor S -adenosylmethionine (SAM).
-Here, we study the MTase mechanism of METTL3-14 by a combined experimental and multiscale simulation approach using bisubstrate analogues (BAs), conjugates of a SAM-like moiety connected to the N 6 -atom of adenosine.
-Molecular dynamics simulations based on crystal structures of METTL3-14 with BAs suggest that the Y406 side chain of METTL3 is involved in the recruitment of adenosine and release of m 6 A. A crystal structure with a BA representing the transition state of methyl transfer shows a direct involvement of the METTL3 side chains E481 and K513 in adenosine binding which is supported by mutational analysis.
-Quantum mechanics/molecular mechanics (QM/MM) free energy calculations indicate that methyl transfer occurs without prior deprotonation of adenosine-N 6 .
+However, little is known about its substrate recognition and methyl transfer mechanism from its cofactor and methyl donor S-adenosylmethionine (SAM).
+Here, we study the MTase mechanism of METTL3-14 by a combined experimental and multiscale simulation approach using bisubstrate analogues (BAs), conjugates of a SAM-like moiety connected to the N6-atom of adenosine.
+Molecular dynamics simulations based on crystal structures of METTL3-14 with BAs suggest that the Y406 side chain of METTL3 is involved in the recruitment of adenosine and release of m6A.
+A crystal structure with a BA representing the transition state of methyl transfer shows a direct involvement of the METTL3 side chains E481 and K513 in adenosine binding which is supported by mutational analysis.
+Quantum mechanics/molecular mechanics (QM/MM) free energy calculations indicate that methyl transfer occurs without prior deprotonation of adenosine-N6.
 Furthermore, the QM/MM calculations provide further support for the role of electrostatic contributions of E481 and K513 to catalysis.
 The multidisciplinary approach used here sheds light on the (co)substrate binding mechanism, catalytic step, and (co)product release, and suggests that the latter step is rate-limiting for METTL3.
 The atomistic information on the substrate binding and methyl transfer reaction of METTL3 can be useful for understanding the mechanisms of other RNA MTases and for the design of transition state analogues as their inhibitors.

 ## Introduction

-## METTL3-14 is the main human mRNA m6A MTase
+### METTL3-14 is the main human mRNA m6A MTase

 There are more than 170 RNA modifications forming the epitranscriptome (Boccaletto et al., 2022).
 N6-methyladenosine (m6A) is the most frequent internal modification of messenger RNA (mRNA) within the consensus sequence GGACU that is enriched near stop codons and in 3' untranslated regions (Roundtree et al., 2017; Fu et al., 2014; Linder et al., 2015). m6A affects most aspects of RNA regulation, i.e., alternative polyadenylation (Ke et al., 2015), splicing (Ke et al., 2017), nuclear export (Lesbirel and Wilson, 2019), stability (Lee et al., 2020), and translation initiation (Fu et al., 2014; Kadumuri and Janga, 2018).
 The complex of methyltransferase-like protein 3 (METTL3) and METTL14 (abbreviated as METTL3-14 in the following) is the main m6A-RNA methyltransferase (MTase) (Liu et al., 2014).